rayed/git-tent/README.md

 	sudo -u git ~git/git-tent/git-tent.py setup

-This will create two reposirtory "project1" and "project2", which can be accessed from any other machine:
+This will create two reposirtory "project1" and "project2", which can be accessed from any other machine.

+# Accessing the Repo

+Create a new repository on the command line:

+		echo "# test" >> README.md
+		git init
+		git add README.md
+		git commit -m "first commit"
+		git remote add origin git@your_server:project1.git
+		git push -u origin master

+OR push an existing repository from the command line:

-	git clone git@your_server:project1.git
+		git remote add origin git@your_server:project1.git
+		git push -u origin master

 # TODO